Welcome to part three of four on the recruitment basics for managers.

-If you have been following along, you will now have short listed your applications with reference to the matrix you originally prepared.
+If you have been following along, you will now have shortlisted your applications with reference to the matrix you originally prepared.
 You will be very clear on the skills and attributes the position requires, you will have thrown out your lure and are now ready to narrow the field.
 There are four important parts to help you get the outcomes you desire:

 Your first question (if you have not used these before) may be: what on earth is psychometric profiling?
 Does it hurt?

 Here is a video by Winsborough’s Sonya Cowen, that will answer these questions and more.
 Actually on second thoughts not the – does it hurt – question.
-We might talk about that in future, because I did find my own a little uncomfortable.
+We might talk about that in the future, because I did find my own a little uncomfortable.

-There are a range of good tools and some rubbish ones out there that can help you with profiling applicants.
-We have had success with the New Zealand based selector insight profiling, finding it to be almost uncannily accurate.
+There is a range of good tools and some rubbish ones out there that can help you with profiling applicants.
+We have had success with New Zealand based selector insight profiling, finding it to be almost uncannily accurate.
 This tool not only identifies how well the candidate is likely to fit with your organisation it also highlights areas for discussion/probing questions during reference checking.
 In addition the written profile provides valuable information on how the candidate will best be inducted and managed if they are your ‘chosen one’.

 Although there is merit in setting the style and format of the interview to suit the interviewer and your company culture, there are some basic principles to follow: